nrademacher/mern-starter/README.md

 # MERN starter

-A complete MERN (MondoDB, ExpressJS, ReactJS, NodeJs) template for building fullstack apps.
+A complete MERN (MondoDB, ExpressJS, ReactJS, NodeJs) template for getting started with building a fullstack app.

 Includes JWT user authorization as well as basic RESTful CRUD functionality to build upon.